Otelo Saraiva de Carvalho: Judgment and amnesty on political offences

 In October 1985, Otelo was tried and convicted in court for his role in leading the FP 25 de Abril and sentenced to 15 years in prison.
 The sentence would be confirmed by the Court of Appeal, which increased the sentence to 18 years and later the Supreme Court of Justice would fix it at 17 years in prison.

-He would appeal the sentence to the Constitutional Court, which would rule the sentence unconstitutional twice and leave the process at a legal impasse.
+He would appeal the sentence to the Constitutional Court, which would rule the sentence unconstitutional twice (1989 and 1996) and leave the process at a legal impasse.
+The Constitutional Court reverted the sentence due to unconstitutionality, as the newly formed body to comply with EU regulations did not agree with the other courts interpretation of the legal code in face of the new constitution, and wanted a full retrial by the same judges.
 As the period of preventive detention had expired, since the sentence had not yet become final, following European pressure he was released on 17 May 1989, after five years in prison awaiting trial.
 He was also demoted to lieutenant-colonel.